wadmp/wadmp.github.io/src/gen2/tutorials/upgrade-fw/README.md

-# Upgrade devices to the latest Firmware
+# Upgrade Devices to the Latest Firmware

 To upgrade your devices to the latest Firmware, filter the devices you want to upgrade.